 - Any of the categories of information about minor children of the consumer.

 Personal information does not include:

-- De-identified information - that is information that cannot be liked, directly or indirectly, to a consumer or household - or aggregate consumer information.
+- De-identified information - that is information that cannot identify, directly or indirectly, a consumer or household - or aggregate consumer information.